TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 ### Overriding the configured matching mode

+The Gateway-wide configuration of prefix and/or suffix matching can be overridden for an API or endpoint by manual addition of the control characters (`^` and `$`) or by omission of the `/` prefix from the pattern as follows:

-If you include `^` at the start of the listen path/endpoint definition or `$` at the end then this will be combined with the Gateway suffix/prefix matching configuration, allowing for stricter path matching per-API if required.
+- if you include `^` at the start of the listen path/endpoint definition the Gateway will apply prefix matching when checking against this pattern
+- if you include `$` at the end of the listen path/endpoint definition the Gateway will apply prefix matching when checking against this pattern

-Note that if you omit the leading `/` from the listen path/endpoint definition then prefix matching will not be applied.
-If suffix matching is configured in the Gateway config, then this will still be applied to requests to this API.
+- if you omit the leading `/` from the listen path/endpoint definition then *prefix* matching will *not* be applied even if set in the Gateway config

+Note that if suffix matching is configured in the Gateway config this cannot be overridden using control characters in the pattern, though wildcard matches can be achieved by defining a full regular expression that starts with `^/` and ends with a `$`

+##### Summary of the effect of control characters with Gateway settings

 The following table indicates the matching that will be performed by the Gateway for different combinations of prefix and suffix modes with different patterns, demonstrating how the use of the `^` and `$` symbols in your *listen path* and *endpoint path* patterns will interact with the configured matching mode.